ultrabstrong/Corely/Corely.Common/readme.md

 - UTF-32 (Little Endian): 0xFF, 0xFE, 0x00, 0x00
 - UTF-32 (Big Endian): 0x00, 0x00, 0xFE, 0xFF

-UTF-8 will be returned if BOM is not found or not recognized.
+UTF-8 is returned if BOM is not found or not recognized.

 ## Converters